 Assessments for Post-Secondary Students & Adults

-Many motivated college and university students are concerned that aspects of their learning and/or emotional well-being is hindering their success in their post-secondary programs.
-Some of these presenting concerns include problems with focus, organization, memory, speed of understanding, comprehension, specific academic skills (e.g., decoding new words, essay writing, solving math problems), anxiousness, test anxiety, depressed mood, or difficulty demonstrating their knowledge within allotted exam times.
+Many post-secondary students find that aspects of their learning and/or emotional well-being are hindering their success in college or university.
+Concerns with procrastination, organization, focus, memory, speed of understanding, comprehension, specific academic skills (e.g., difficulty sounding out new vocabulary, essay writing, math calculations), anxiousness, test anxiety, depressed mood, or difficulty completing tests within allotted exam times are frequent presenting concerns.

 Fees for assessment:

 Psychoeducational assessment for learning and/or attention: $2400

 Comprehensive psychological assessment (psychoeducational and mental health): $3360

 Psychovocational assessment (i.e., aptitude and career interest exploration) : $3120